Top 10 Places to Visit Father Christmas in The West Midlands.

 Santa Safari at Hawkstone Park and Follies

-This is something we have yet to try but something that is on our list for next year!
+This is something we have yet to do but something that is on our list to try!
 After arriving, checking in and warming up with a festive hot rink, you are whisked away in a 4×4 through an illuminated enchanted forest and under the ‘wishing arch’ to visit Father Christmas and his reindeer in a real, hillside grotto.
 The elves will then keep everyone entertained as you wind your way through beautifully decorated caverns and tunnels until you arrive at the magical grotto itself.
 A gift is included and there is also a restaurant on site if you fancy turning it into a longer adventure.

 Santa Hunt at Black Country Living Museum

 When our children were very small, this was our ‘go to’ place to visit Father Christmas.
 As National Trust members, we are regular visitors to Attingham and know the site well (check out our recent review of Attingham Park).
-The café has recently been refurnished and the food is wonderful.
-Their selection of homemade food (including cake!) never fails to please and they do a decent coffee!
+The café is wonderful: their selection of homemade food (including cake) never fails to please, and they do a decent coffee!
 The house itself is decorated for Christmas in a traditional Victorian style and if you time it right, you can listen to carol singers too!
 The experience itself begins by doing some Christmas Craft to keep the little ones busy until you are called to knock on the wardrobe door and walk through the fur coats into a magical winter wonderland!
 You have a period of time with just your party and Father Christmas and this is often in a spacious room which makes it ideal for nervous little ones who are experiencing this for the first time.
 There is also a wonderful big playing field if you fancy braving the cold and letting the little ones let off steam!
 Another one that gets booked up quite quickly but if you are happy with weekday evening dates you may just get lucky!

 You can read all about where to visit

-There is nothing like breakfast with Santa to get you in the mood for Christmas.
-We have tried out a few local places and have come to the conclusion that for quality of breakfast, experience and the gift itself, our preferred venue is Dobbies in Shrewsbury.
+There is nothing like breakfast or Tea with Santa to get you in the mood for Christmas.
+We have tried out a few local places and have come to the conclusion that for quality of breakfast, experience and the gift itself, our preferred venue is Dobbies in Shrewsbury (we have not yet tried out Tea with Santa).
 Dobbies operate nationally and booking is via their website so it is super easy to organise (I also found out this weekend that altering the date is a doddle as I booked the wrong date and need to change it, this was an instantaneous process which was very welcome!).
-You have a choice of vegetarian or traditional breakfast and there is also an option for a hot drink and breakfast sandwich for those who would like a lighter bite!
-The children’s breakfast consists of 4 items of their choice and my two never leave a scrap!
+These popular family events includes a hot or cold meal, fun activities and a gift from Santa himself.
+These events are recommended for families with children aged 12 and under and families are seated and served at their own table.
 Always a great way to start our Christmas Holidays each year and something we really look forward to.

 The Polar Express